 In addition to English, UVdesk supports Arabic, French, German and Italian languages.

 Pricing: UVdesk offers custom quotes depending on your unique business needs.

 Zoho Desk is a customer service help desk platform that combines phone, email, live chat, SMS, social media and more — all in one place.

-It also assigns calls to your customer service agents based on department or team, routing calls to agents that the customer is familiar with in order to build lasting customer relationships.
-Its features include options to customise configuration, as well as specified reporting options.
+It also assigns calls to your customer service agents based on department or team, routing calls to agents that the customer is familiar with to build lasting customer relationships.
+Its features include options to customize configuration, as well as specified reporting options.

 Free trial: Zoho Desk offers a 15-day free trial.

 Pricing: Zoho Desk offers a freemium plan that supports up to three agents.
 Its ‘Standard’ plan costs £11 (USD 14), with pricing options up to the ‘Enterprise’ level at £32 (USD 40).